ergoserv/handbook/guides/error_handling.md

 ## ApplicationError

-Somethimes for better error handling it is good to introduce a separate error class to decouple our errors from any other `StandardError`s.
+Sometimes for better error handling it is good to introduce a separate error class to decouple our errors from any other `StandardError`s.
 This can be done with a very simple class.

 ```ruby
 # app/errors/application_error.rb